-Generally, translation work involves the transfer of written text from the source language to its equivalent in the target language.
-Translation considers the users and readers of the translated document, the nuances of the language, jargons and idioms as well as the culture of the country of the target language.
+Generally, back-translation work involves the transfer of written text from the source language to its equivalent in the target language.
+It considers the users and readers of the translated document, the nuances of the language, jargons and idioms as well as the culture of the country of the target language.

 Translation also makes use of subject matter experts to ensure the accuracy of the translated text, based on profession or industry where the translation will be used.